nadeemabdulhamid/csc225-spring2023/glossary.md

   A collection of symbols that represents a name for _stuff_ (variables, classes, methods) in a program.

 - **comment**<br>
    Text within the source code of a program that is ignored by the computer/compiler.
 Often used to increase readability and clarity of code by explaining something to a human reader of the code.
+Sometimes comments are used to temporarily disable portions of code from running.

 - class
 - field